378: Norse Sagas: Snowfell (part 1 of 2)

 But like the race does not always go to the swiftest, the fight doesn't always go to the strongest.

-After hours, Bard gained the advantage, and he he didn't squander it.
+After hours, Bard gained the advantage, and he didn't squander it.

 His half-brother, Thorkel, had two sons.

-Helga led the girls and Red Cloak led the pair, and they would play a version of King of the Hill, or, I guess, Jarl of the Rivers.
+Helga led the girls, and Red Cloak led the pair, and they would play a version of King of the Hill, or, I guess, Yarl of the Rivers.

 The rest of her siblings and cousins nearly tumbled down the hill to come to her aid, but by the time they made it, and when Helga was on her feet, the ice float was twenty feet out.

-But to be marooned on an ice float, which would only stay seaworthy if it stayed in dangerously cold waters that was it.
+To be marooned marooned in the open ocean with no provisions was difficult enough, but to be marooned on an ice float, which would only stay seaworthy if it stayed in dangerously cold waters, that was it.

 Thorkel at that time was out at sea.